 Health and Safety Plan.
-In order to prevent any risks related to the interference between the activities of the Instructing Party and the Service Provider, the required information has been sent by the Service Provider, a prior inspection of shared workplaces, the analysis of occupational risks and, if applicable, the establishment of a prevention plan (in the appendix of this Contract) have been produced in accordance with the provisions of Articles R4511-1 et seq. of the French Labour Code.
-The Service Provider also declares that it has read the specific hygiene and safety conditions in the instructing party's internal rules and regulations and is committed to ensuring that its own employees follow them strictly.
-The Instructing Party commits to give the Service Provider at least eight days advance notice of any changes on this matter, applicable within its organisation.
+In order to prevent any risks related to the interference between the activities of the instructing party and the service provider, the required information has been sent by the service provider, a prior inspection of shared workplaces, the analysis of occupational risks and, if applicable, the establishment of a prevention plan (in the appendix of this agreement) have been produced in accordance with the provisions of Articles R4511-1 et seq. of the French Labour Code.
+The service provider also declares that it has read the specific hygiene and safety conditions in the instructing party's internal rules and regulations and is committed to ensuring that its own employees follow them strictly.
+The instructing party commits to give the service provider at least eight days advance notice of any changes on this matter, applicable within its organisation.
 It is also agreed that any new statutory or regulatory provision in this area will be immediately enforced.

 Health and Safety Plan.
 Prior to commencing any Services at a Work Site, Supplier shall, in accordance with EHS Laws provide and comply with a site specific health and safety plan, Work Site requirements, and shall make the same available to Buyer or its Representatives at Buyer’s request.
 If Supplier fails to comply with this Article 19, Buyer may, at its sole option and without limiting its other rights, order Supplier or its Representatives to cease Services until Supplier complies at Supplier’s sole cost and expense.
 If Supplier is unable or refuses to take corrective action hereunder Buyer may contract with a third party or otherwise continue such Services at the Work Site and charge Supplier any excess cost reasonably incurred by Buyer.
 Buyer shall have the right, at its sole discretion, to remove Supplier or its Representatives from a Work Site for violation of this Article 19.